sallen-repos/LinuxAppBox/README.md

 The contents of the folder urs/share/applications must be extracted into the
-/urs/share/applications on the users host machine
+/urs/share/applications on the users host machine for the application to view isntalled files!!

+To run correctly the Application must be executed from the desktop, it cannot be executed from the terminal To run the application outside of a terminal double click on the linux-appbox.desktop file!

+If the guest app files have been correctly extracted they should be displayed in the iconview